 Maria Theresia von Paradis (1759-1824) was an Austrian composer, famous for her blindness and her friendship with Mozart.
-She was the daughter of Joseph Anton Paradis, the Imperial Secretary of Commerce and Court Councilor to the Empress Maria Theresa, whom this composer was named after.
+She was the daughter of Joseph Anton Paradis, the Imperial Secretary of Commerce and Court Councilor to the Empress Maria Theresa, after whom this composer was named.

 Her education included music theory, composition, piano, and voice.
 Among her teachers was Antonio Salieri.
 Known as a singer and pianist in salons throughout Vienna, von Paradis commissioned several works in her lifetime, including concerti from Salieri, Mozart, and Haydn.
 After making a name for herself in Vienna, von Paradis also toured Paris, London, Germany, and Switzerland.

 She began composing during her European tour and her compositional output increased as her touring schedule slowed.
 Her first works were for keyboard or voice and keyboard, but she also completed five operas and three cantatas.
 Von Paradis composed by using a composition board that was invented by her business partner and librettist Johann Riedinger.

 In 1808, von Paradis founded a music school in Vienna and taught young girls singing, piano, and theory.
 She continued to teach until her death in 1824.